How to make a Simple Lined Roman Blind – using Rod Pocket Tape

 Pro Tip: Attaching the loop tape in this way means that there is only one row of stitching visible on the face side of the blind, creating a much neater and more professional finish.
 You can press the top edge over, leave it folded and stitch down both the top and bottom edges of the loop tape, sewing through all layers with both rows of stitching; but this will mean that both rows of stitching will be visible on the face side of the blind.

-Cutting & Inserting the Bottom Bar
+Step 8: Cutting & Inserting The Bottom Bar

 The bottom weighted bar on a Roman blind plays an important part in the blind working properly, so is an essential part of its assembly.
 Not only does the bottom bar help in conjunction with the rods/dowels to keep the folds horizontally straight as the blind is pulled up; it provides the necessary weight needed to help the blind to drop again with ease.